 Of equal importance, every member of our staff strives to maintain a sense of excellence and a sense of humor.

-Our company and its long track record of more than 50 years in archival duplication and migration for preservation and access are well known and established among government and private archival collections.
+Our company and its long track record of more nearly six decades in archival duplication and migration for preservation and access are well known and established among government and private archival collections.
 Our facility has been credentialed by the National Archives, NIH National Library of Medicine, and the Library of Congress through Fedlink.
 Our staff handles all legacy film and video formats.

 Bridging the old and new

 In 2002, we set up a new division called BonoLabs to develop new technological initiatives.
 Our initial project: to investigate the HD “landscape.”
 Our film-to-HD transfer suite was the first of a series of planned innovations.
 In February 2004, we introduced a new initiative: the “tapeless” option for telecine transfers whether, in high definition or standard definition.
 We pioneered the direct to hard drive route.
 The tapesless workflow is now the industry standard.
 We officially became BonoLabs in 2010.